charlietang64/fullstack-chat-main/README.md

-# Fullstack Chat project
+# Fullstack Chat App

-This project allows to setup fullstack chat for any frontend/backend combination!

-Connect React, Vue, or Angular and any backend you wish!

-This should fully support all your fullstack chat needs!
+A chat app allowing for students of Green River College's Student Housing to chat with eachother using group chats or a community chat.

+Created using React for the front-end and Spring for the back-end